igrorp/pre-miRNA-plot/README.md

     conda install -c bioconda viennarna

+To compile the Vienna RNA pacakge from source:

 <pre><code>git clone https://github.com/igrorp/pre-miRNA-plot.git</code></pre>

 Now you need to enter the cloned repository folder and run the **setup.py** configuration file, which will download all the necessary Python packages used in pre-miRNA-plot.